TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 22/Revelation 22.21.md

 ---

-The grace of the Lord Jesus be with the saints.
+The grace of the Lord Jesus Christ be with all the saints.
 Amen.